 What Is a Non-Solicitation Agreement

-When coupled with a well drafted confidentially agreement or provision, non-solicitation agreements can often effectively achieve the same results as a non-competition agreement.
-Non-solicitation agreements restrict a former employee from soliciting employees or customers of the company.
+When coupled with a well-drafted confidentially agreement or provision, non-solicitation agreements can often effectively achieve the same results as a non-competition agreement.
+Non-solicitation agreements restrict a former employee from soliciting employees or customers of the company

 Thus, while a non-competition covenant prohibits a former employee from becoming engaged in a business that competes with the business of his or her former employer, a non-solicitation covenant prohibits a former employee from soliciting the customers or employees of his or her former employer.
 However, sometimes the line between the two types of covenants is blurred by “no-deal” provisions, which restrict employees from having dealings with customers even absent solicitation.

 The importance of non-solicitation agreements cannot be emphasized enough -- in fact, some courts will not even enforce a non-competition agreement or clause if a non-solicitation clause would adequately protect the employer's interests.
-The Ontario Court of Appeal has made it clear that Non-Solicitation Agreements will nearly always be preferable to Non-Competition Agreements, when it comes to protecting former employees
+The Ontario Court of Appeal has made it clear that Non-Solicitation Agreements will nearly always be preferable to Non-Competition Agreements when it comes to protecting former employees

-The Supreme Court of Canada has made confirmed a well-established principle that non-competition clauses should only be enforced in exceptional circumstances; and that non-solicitation clause, which appropriately stipulates time and territory terms more appropriately, balances the competing interests than non-competition clauses.
+The Supreme Court of Canada has made confirmed a well-established principle that non-competition clauses should only be enforced in exceptional circumstances; and that the non-solicitation clause, which appropriately stipulates time and territory terms more appropriately, balances the competing interests than non-competition clauses.
 An appropriately limited non-solicitation clause offers protection for an employer without unduly compromising a person's ability to work in his or her chosen field.

 HOW WE CAN HELP